tharun9392/farm_frontend/README.md

 ## 🔑 Environment Variables
 Refer to `NETLIFY_ENV_VARIABLES.md` for a complete list of required environment variables.

-## 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Support
-For support, please open an issue in the repository or contact the development team.

 ## 🙏 Acknowledgments
 - Create React App team